 This Blackened Tuna Steak is ready in about 10 minutes and is bursting with flavor!
-Simply serve it with your favorite side dishes, in tacos, or on a sandwich!
+Serve it with your favorite side dishes, in tacos, or on a sandwich!
 I enjoy any type of blackened fish.
 Every time I go to a seafood restaurant, I order it in this style.

-I began to experiment at home with various spices in order to replicate restaurant-style Blackened Tuna in my kitchen.
-It took me just several attempts, but I eventually got it!
+I began to experiment at home with various spices to replicate restaurant-style Blackened Tuna in my kitchen.
+It took me several attempts, but I eventually got it!
 Let’s get started on making delicious Blackened Tuna Steaks!

 What is blackened tuna steak?